La Discrète

 La Discrète (The Discreet) is a 1990 French comedy-drama film directed by Christian Vincent.
-It won three César Awards: for Best First Feature Film, Best Writing and Best Female Newcomer.
+It won three César Awards: for Best First Feature Film, Best Original Screenplay or Adaptation and Best Female Newcomer.
 Set in Paris, it tells the story of an embittered old man who encourages a vain young protégé to seduce an apparently innocent girl as raw material for a novel.

 Plot

-Antoine, a egocentric would-be writer, is abruptly left by his latest girlfriend Solange for another man.
+Antoine, an egocentric would-be writer, is abruptly left by his latest girlfriend Solange for another man.
 Wounded in his pride, Antoine tells his troubles to the lonely Jean, an elderly publisher and bookseller.
 Jean proposes that Antoine should get his revenge on Solange by writing a book.
 He is to pick a woman at random, make her fall in love with him, and then leave her.
 At the same time, he will keep a detailed journal of the experience, which Jean will publish as a novel.
 Dubious at first, Antoine agrees to the plan if Jean will define each step he is to take.
 After putting an ad in the local bakery for a typist, in his favourite café he interviews the demure Catherine, who he finds unattractive.
 Jean convinces him that this very aspect will make her a good candidate and that he is to progress gently, keeping his distance to see what moves she will make.

 When she says she goes swimming every week and invites him to join her, he ridicules the idea.
 When she suggests a boat trip on the Seine, he is appalled at her provincialism.
 Following a visit to the cinema together, where he sneers at the film, he takes her to an expensive restaurant.
 After a couple of large cocktails she says she will be his and, going back to her room, they make love.
 Antoine tries to go home, but the building is locked for the night.
 Back in bed with Catherine, she tells him about an affair with her previous employer's husband and how she used to earn extra money in a brothel catering for special tastes.

 Feeling that he can no longer go on with the project, Antoine dumps his journal at Jean's office.
 Furious, Jean gets his revenge by handing it to Catherine as she leaves Paris to go and stay with her parents in the country.
 She is devastated by the treachery of both men, but has the strength of mind to write Antoine a dignified goodbye letter.

 The film ends with Antoine sitting in his favourite café, writing away.
 An attractive young woman on her own is looking interestedly at him, but he is oblivious.